fmorenopino/LLChallenge/README.md

 ### train_and_test.py

-This script is responsible for both training and testing a model on MNIST/CIFAR data.
+This script is responsible for both training and testing a model on CIFAR data.
 Its key functions include:

 - **Data Loading and Preprocessing:**
   Loads the corresponding dataset from and partitions the training data into training and validation sets.
 A fixed subset of test and validation data is selected for visualisation.